If you’re planning to replace both your furnace and your air conditioner at the same time, you can expect to pay

 The bottom line: The higher the quality of your contractor, the more they will charge to install your HVAC system.

 When choosing an HVAC company to install your furnace and AC, be wary of contractors who charge much lower prices than others.
 This usually means that the quality of the installation will be low—which can result in improper installation, frequent repairs and high energy bills.

-Instead, assume that slightly higher prices means a quality installation backed by a professional company who will provide excellent service.
+Instead, assume that slightly higher prices mean a quality installation backed by a professional company who will provide excellent service.

 To help you choose a quality professional, follow these tips: